keboola/developers-docs/extend/component/implementation/python.md

 Note that we open both the input and output files simultaneously; as soon as a row is processed, it is immediately written to the output file.
 This approach keeps only a single row of data in the memory and is generally very efficient.
-It is recommended to implement the processing in this way because data files coming from KBC can by quite large (i.e., dozens of gigabytes).
+It is recommended to implement the processing in this way because data files coming from KBC can be quite large (i.e., dozens of gigabytes).

 ## Using KBC Package
 The KBC [Python component package](https://github.com/keboola/python-docker-application) provides functions to